TheOrbMaverick/AirBnB_clone/README.md

 - "all": Display all instances or all instances of a specified class.
 - "update": Update attributes of a specified instance.
 - "quit" or "EOF": Exit the console.

+### Supported Classes
+The command interpreter supports CRUD operations on the following classes: